settorka/software-eng-monorepo/hybrid-search/v2/README.md

 ### Architecture

 The architecture is a modular monolith.

-That is deliberate.

-A distributed system would add operational burden without a business need.
-A modular monolith gives us clear boundaries while preserving simple local development.
+A distributed system would add operational burden without a current scaling or ownership requirement.

 ### Alternatives Considered